We work with more than 300 partners to bring you better travel deals

 To ensure you get the cheapest price possible for a flight to Guatemala, you should look to book at least 60 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Guatemala?

 The cheapest day to fly to Guatemala is usually Wednesday.
 At the moment, Saturday is the most expensive.

 What time of day is cheapest to fly?

-At the moment, flights in the morning are likely to offer the best value for money for your Guatemala trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Guatemala trip.
+A flight at midday will more often than not be of higher cost.

 Combine 300 years of Spanish rule with 1000 years of Mayan influence and you’ve got today’s Guatemala.
 Home to 13 million people (the most populous in the region) and thanks to the hundreds of thousands of travellers booking flights to Guatemala every year, the country remains economically stable and full of variety.

 Although tourism increases and the economy keeps climbing, Guatemala stills holds its history sacred.
 In fact, in some remote villages, and for many of Guatemala’s elder community, each day is based on the Maya Calendar.
 For those travellers with strong mathematical skills, and good knowledge of astronomy, put your watch away on the flight to Guatemala and try telling time the Mayan way.
 The Maya Calendar isn’t the only piece of history still standing time in Guatemala.
 The Guatemalan economy is still heavily dependent on its agriculture – sugar cane, coffee, bananas – and the crafts and textiles specific to the Mayas.
 Visitors to Guatemala will revel in the crafts, architecture, and brightly coloured Maya textiles and fabrics.
 Bring along another suitcase on the flight to Guatemala…you’ll want to bring home a lot of this country’s history.